Chekka Chivantha Vaanam: Development

 Following a brief break after the release of Kaatru Veliyidai (2017), Mani Ratnam chose to begin pre-production on his next film by June 2017 and brought in composer A. R. Rahman and cinematographer Santosh Sivan for the project.

-In an interview given to Sudhir Srinivasan, Mani Ratnam revealed that Mughal emperor Aurangzeb's battle for the throne was the inspiration for the film.
+In a 2022 interview with journalist Sudhir Srinivasan, Ratnam revealed that Mughal emperor Aurangzeb's battle for the throne was the inspiration for the film.

 Cast and crew

-In July 2017, reports in the media suggested that Mani Ratnam's next film would feature four male characters, and actors Vijay Sethupathi, Arvind Swami, Fahadh Faasil and Dulquer Salmaan were in negotiations to play various roles.
+In July 2017, reports in the media suggested that the film would feature four male characters, and actors Vijay Sethupathi, Arvind Swami, Fahadh Faasil and Dulquer Salmaan were in negotiations to play various roles.
 While the first three actors eventually accepted to work on the film, discussions with Dulquer fell through.
 Silambarasan later signed the film in early September 2017, and an official announcement from the production studio confirmed the four lead actors were attached to the project.
 Telugu actor Nani had also held discussions with Mani Ratnam for a role in the film, but was later not included in the final cast.
-Prior to the beginning of the shoot, Silambarasan undertook a weight loss regime to get into shape for his character.
-In the months leading up to the start of the shoot, there was speculation in the media that Silambarasan would be banned from the project after allegations were made by producer Michael Rayappan about the actor's deliberate lack of co-operation during the making of Anbanavan Asaradhavan Adangadhavan (2017).
-Despite protests from other film producers, Mani Ratnam chose to retain Silambarasan in the film.
-In a media interaction during January 2018, Vijay Sethupathi confirmed that he would portray a full-length role, denying reports which suggested that he had a cameo appearance.
-Fahadh later opted out due to scheduling conflicts with other projects, and was later replaced by Arun Vijay.
+Prior to the beginning of the shoot, Silambarasan undertook a weight loss regimen to get into shape for his character.
+In the months leading up to the start of the shoot, there was speculation in the media that Silambarasan would be banned from the project after allegations were made by producer Michael Rayappan about the actor's non co-operation during the making of Anbanavan Asaradhavan Adangadhavan (2017).
+Despite protests from other film producers, Ratnam chose to retain Silambarasan in the film.
+In a media interaction during January 2018, Sethupathi confirmed that he would portray a full-length role, denying reports which suggested that he had a cameo appearance.
+Fahadh later opted out due to scheduling conflicts, and was later replaced by Arun Vijay.